CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 We ask that you complete the beta testing by Wednesday 2020-09-23.
-"Completing" means running through the R script and either ending up with the end results as intended, or encountering a problem which cannot be resolved without a patch on the R packages.
+"Completing" means running through the R script and either ending up with the end results as intended, or encountering a problem which cannot be resolved without susbtantial changes on the R packages.
+However, you may be asked to re-install packages if the dev team can easily fix notable problems in then even during the beta.
 Please contact the R package authors on the NORDCAN slack if you encounter problems or unexpected results.

 Link to NORDCAN Slack: https://cancerregistr-hhd6843.slack.com Please discuss testing under the channel #testing.